SchwartzCode/SpotifyDataWebsite/README.md

 Feature not a bug :tm:
 * when switching tabs, arrow stays sorting on whatever you were sorting by on the last tab

-Hosting as a website:
-* put everything in a docker container
-* amazon ecs should be able to host the container

 ![image](https://github.com/user-attachments/assets/bc594dfd-468d-48df-8229-c2f8b865f1dd)